 4- Obtained from exteriors

-5- Persons and dogs have to look directly at the camera
+5- People and dogs have to look directly at the camera

 6- All people have to be inhabitants of the town where the photographer lives